Zhao Wei: Xiao Jianhua case

 Zhao's company Longwei Media had been planning to acquire Zhejiang Sunriver Culture Co since late 2016, when it was then named Zhejiang Wanjia Co, a Shanghai-listed company.
 The acquisition was to be primarily financed by Xiao Jianhua's Tomorrow Group.
 On 27 January 2017, Xiao was abducted from the Four Seasons Hotel, Hong Kong and taken to mainland China.
 Subsequent to this, the acquisition agreement underwent multiple changes, with Longwei Media failing to secure bank financing and reducing the acquiring stake, before eventually canceling the agreement entirely, with no penalties pursued by either party.
 In November 2017, the China Securities Regulatory Commission (CSRC) investigated Longwei Media and found that its capital operations contained "false records, misleading statements, and material omissions".
 The CSRC fined Zhao and her husband, Huang Youlong, 300,000 yuan each, with an additional 600,000 yuan fine for the company.
 Furthermore, the CSRC imposed a five-year ban on Zhao and Huang from participating in the securities market.
 The punishment against them was seen as a signal of a crackdown on the Tomorrow Group, given the couple's close association with Xiao.
+The punishment was also heavily amplified by JD.com through an organized astroturfing campaign that sought to associate Zhao with Jack Ma of Alibaba, JD's main competitor.

-In July 2024, a New York Times investigative report revealed that Zhao and Huang acted as agents for Xiao in his investments in Jack Ma's companies.
+In July 2024, a New York Times investigative report revealed that Zhao and Huang acted as agents for Xiao in his investments in Ma's companies.
 The report indicated that Zhao and Huang used approximately $400 million provided by Xiao to acquire a 9% stake in Alibaba Pictures.
 Additionally, an employee of Xiao's was identified as the largest single investor in a fund managed by Yunfeng Financial, comprising Ma's associates and relatives, including Zhao's mother.
 This fund is one of the largest shareholders of Ant Group.